SalesConnection/Caction-Support/docs/Login.md

      *Note: Please wait **at least 5 minutes** before applying a new "OTP Code".

-  4. Enter the "OTP Code" you received and click the "SUBMIT" button to login to the app.<br>
+  4. Enter the "OTP Code" you received and click the "Verify" button to login to the app.<br>

      <p align="center">
        <img src="img/Login_Code.png" alt="Login Code" width="280" height="550">